xiangyu2022/onlineChange/README.md

 For more technical problems, please contact the author of the package Xiangyu Zhang at zhan6004@umn.edu.

-For references, please contact Jie Ding at dingj@umn.edu
+For references, please contact Jie Ding at dingj@umn.edu.

 ## A Quick Setup Guide